aws-samples/aws-secure-environment-accelerator/docs/installation/index.md

 9. Wait a couple of minutes while it adds item to your PMP - do NOT subscribe or accept the EULA
    - Repeat for `Fortinet FortiManager (BYOL) Centralized Security Management`

-## 2. Preparation
+## 1.2.
+Preparation

-### 2.1.
-Create a GitHub Personal Access Token and Store in Secrets Manager
+### 1.2.1.
+Create GitHub Personal Access Token and Store in Secrets Manager

 1. You require a GitHub access token to access the code repository
 2. Instructions on how to create a personal access token are located here: https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line